 - A Yes, applications will be prioritised according to the following: - Water quality benefit Each catchment contains priority STEPS items.
 Your application will be prioritised if one of these are chosen.
 Contact your ST Agricultural Advisor for more details - The reduction in water pollution for the water quality priority items in the application will deliver i.e. the water quality benefit.
 This will vary between items, and between catchments, so consult your ST Agricultural Advisor for more information - The award of STEPS grants are not influenced by any other interaction between a farm business and ST, for example where construction may have taken place on agricultural land.
-STEPS grants shall not function as a means of compensation or payment for these activities - Past engagement with ST Agricultural Advisors - Attendance at ST workshops over previous years - Failure to complete works awarded in previous funding rounds - Failure to complete works awarded in previous funding rounds
+STEPS grants shall not function as a means of compensation or payment for these activities - Past engagement with ST Agricultural Advisors - Attendance at ST workshops over previous years.